ZipCPU/wb2axip/README.md

-# WB2AXIP: A Pipelind Wishbone B4 to AXI4 bridge
+# WB2AXIP: A Pipelined Wishbone B4 to AXI4 bridge

 Built out of necessity, [this core](rtl/wbm2axisp.v) is designed to provide a conversion from a [wishbone